In the world of SEO, keywords are everything.

 - They are usually less specific, which makes them easier to target.

-- They can be used in a variety of marketing campaigns, such as content marketing, pay-per-click advertising, and email marketing.
+- They can be used in various marketing campaigns, such as content marketing, pay-per-click advertising, and email marketing.

 - They are easier to remember than long tail keywords.

-If you’re looking to increase your website’s traffic, start by targeting short tail keywords.
+If you want to increase your website’s traffic, start by targeting short tail keywords.
 Not only will you be able to rank for them more easily, but you’ll also get more traffic from them.

 Why do you SEO your home page for short‐tail keywords and internal pages for long tail keywords?